openrocket/openrocket/docs/source/setup/getting_started.rst

    :align: center
    :figclass: or-image-border

-Fins attach to another component, in this case the ''Body Tube''.
-As circled below, the fins are shown underneath the ''Body Tube'' on the component tree.
+Fins attach to another component, in this case the **Body Tube**.
+As circled below, the fins are shown underneath the **Body Tube** on the component tree.

 .. figure:: /img/setup/getting_started/11.05.03.Rocket_Build.Fins.png
    :width: 95%